Here’s a brief overview of our livery year

 This Court meeting is followed by the Admission Court Dinner, at our hall, at which the new Master and officers are presented to the livery.
 In addition to this Court meeting, the Court meets three times a year.

 In December we hold a carol service jointly with two of the ward clubs of the City.

 Members of the company are invited to the United Guilds Service which is held in St Paul's cathedral in early April.

-The July service in St Margaret Lothbury mentioned above is where we remember our members who have died in the past year.
+The July service in St Margaret Lothbury mentioned above is where we remember our members who have died in the previous years.

 Liverymen are expected to attend Guildhall in June each year for the Election of Sheriffs and in September for the election of the Lord Mayor.

 The Master and Wardens join their counterparts from the other modern livery companies on their float at the Lord Mayor's Show each November.
 In addition to this, our company cutters (rowing boats) participate in the Lord Mayor’s flotilla which takes the Lord Mayor (who is also Admiral of the Port of London) from Westminster to Tower Bridge before the Lord Mayor’s Show. (not happening this year!)

 Depending on demand informal lunches are held at our hall and we invite guests from the Institute of Measurement and Control, the Bridge Ward Club and other people connected with the Livery.

 Every February we hold a networking event and supper for our Scholars, Apprentices and Freemen where we invite a guest speaker.
 Also invited to this are the Apprentice Warden and Apprentice Masters.

 Every year, normally in June, the annual banquet is held.
 This is usually in one of the halls of the other livery companies.
 In 2019 it was held at Painters' Hall.